stblmuc/Smiley/README.md

 GIF - TO DO

-Project and parts of the code inspired by [this repo](https://github.com/sugyan/tensorflow-mnist).
+Parts of the code came from [this repo](https://github.com/sugyan/tensorflow-mnist).

 ## General knowledge